Polycystic ovary syndrome, or PCOS, is a common but treatable condition

 - Elevated cholesterol

+Medications.
 If fertility is not an immediate concern, hormonal therapies often correct the problems with PCOS.
-Birth control pills, which may reduce the hirsutism (excessive hair growth) and regulate menstrual cycles.
+Birth control pills may reduce acne and excessive hair growth and regulate menstrual cycles.

-For overweight women, simply losing 10-15% of total weight may be enough to allow spontaneous ovulation to occur.
+Weight loss.
+For overweight women, just a 10-15% weight loss may be enough to allow ovulation to occur.
 Weight loss is associated with lowered androgen effects, less insulin resistance, an improved lipid profile and resumption of ovulatory function.

-Studies with Metformin indicate that most women with polycystic ovary syndrome will spontaneously ovulate after three months of treatment.
-We frequently start Metformin at a dose of 500 mg per day for one week working up to a total dose of 2000 mg per day.
+Insulin sensitizers.
+Studies with Metformin indicate that most women with polycystic ovary syndrome will ovulate after three months of treatment.
+We frequently start Metformin at a dose of 500 mg per day for one week and work up to a total dose of 2,000 mg per day.

-If you need fertility medications, the first and simplest step is to use Femara (letrozole) or Clomid (clomiphene citrate).
 If these medications don’t help you ovulate, we may prescribe gonadotropins.
 Gonadotropins stimulate the growth of one or two eggs.
-We monitor egg growth and development with hormone measurements and ultrasound examinations.
-If monitoring shows that too many follicles are developing, and the risk of multiple pregnancy is high, then the treatment will be canceled.
+We will monitor egg growth and development with bloodwork and ultrasound examinations.
+If too many follicles are developing, and the risk of having a pregnancy with multiples is high, then we will cancel the treatment cycle.

-Contact us to learn more about PCOS.
+Whether you want to become a mother right now or you’re looking for symptom relief, our Dallas-Fort Worth infertility center can help.
+Contact us to schedule an appointment to learn more about PCOS.
 We can help improve your symptoms and fertility.